 7. Publish your own book

 It’s OK to admit it: you’ve thought about publishing your own book someday.
 While seeing your name on a list of bestsellers might seem like a pipe dream, it’s actually not that far out of reach.

 It doesn’t matter if it’s a science-fiction novel, a marketing guide, or a children’s picture book, there are now plenty of options for successfully self-publishing your work.
 These include releasing your writing as an ebook with the Digital Downloads app or using on-demand printing services like Blurb.

 To sell ebooks through your online store, install the Digital Downloads app and you’ll instantly be able to stock digital files as products.
 Once purchased, your ebooks will be sent to your customers via email or as a direct download link.

 If you choose to sell physical copies of your book, you’ll just need to place an order whenever your work is purchased.
 They’ll custom print your book and handle the entire storage and fulfillment process.

 - What’s the point of writing something if there’s no one around to read it?
 Self-publishing is the quickest way to get your book into the hands of potential readers.

-- Printing, storage, and delivery is taken care of thanks to services like Blurb and CreateSpace.
+- Printing, storage, and delivery are taken care of thanks to services like Blurb.